awcodes/trov-airport/README.md

 > This is a work in progress

-A pre-configured resource for managing landing pages to install into Trov CMS.
+A pre-configured resource for managing landing pages in Trov CMS.

 ## Installation